tboyce/vagrant/README.md

-# vagrant configuration files
+# Vagrant configuration files

-* Install vagrant
+* Install Vagrant
 * Install VirtualBox
 * Clone this repository
 * Run `vagrant up` in the directory for the environment you want to create.
 This will take quite a while the first time as the vagrant box file is downloaded.